GovTechSG/purple-a11y/README.md

 If you find a scan takes too long to complete due to large website, or there are too many pages in a sitemap to scan, you may choose to limit number of pages scanned.

 To do this, open `constants\constants.js` with a text editor.
 Change the value for `maxRequestsPerCrawl` to a smaller number like 10, e.g. `export let maxRequestsPerCrawl = 10;` and save the file.
 Start a new purple-hats scan.

+## How do I change the name and email address used for node index scans?

+You can edit the userData.txt which is located at %AppData%/Purple HATS on Windows and ~/.Library/Application Support/Purple HATS on Mac.

 ## Additional Information on Data